Grand opening, record hop planned to showcase renovated Windber ballroom

 Borough officials hired an event coordinator late last year to begin marketing the venue for weddings and other year-round events.

-"We think it's going to have a significant impact on the community," Holden said.
+“We think it’s going to have a significant impact on the community,” said John Holden, borough council president.

 Commented